In this article

 Without treatment, dental problems, such as gum disease and cavities, can lead to misaligned and crooked teeth.
 Therefore, visiting the dentist regularly is essential to catch any problems early.

 Not getting enough vitamins and minerals can lead to dental problems, including malocclusion.
 For example, vitamin D helps the body absorb calcium, which is critical for strong, hard bones.
 Without enough vitamin D, the bones can soften, affecting tooth alignment.

 We recommend at-home clear aligners if you have mild teeth misalignment.
 View our top recommendations.

-These dental appliances consist of brackets bonded to the teeth, connected by wires and elastic bands, that exert forces on the teeth to gradually move them.
+These dental appliances consist of brackets bonded to the teeth, connected by wires and elastic bands, that exert forces on the teeth to move them gradually.

 Once the teeth align correctly, the braces are removed, and the person must wear retainers to prevent the teeth from shifting back.
-Most people will wear the retainer for 24 hours per day initially, then only at night for 2 to 3 years.
+Most people will initially wear the retainer for 24 hours per day, then only at night for 2 to 3 years.

 These are custom-made, clear plastic appliances, similar to retainers.
-Like braces, they gradually move the teeth into alignment through tooth-colored ‘buttons’ temporarily bonded onto the tooth.
+Like braces, they gradually align the teeth through tooth-colored ‘buttons’ temporarily bonded onto the tooth.

 Each aligner can move teeth up to 0.3 mm.
 Then, the aligners are continuously replaced until the malocclusion is corrected.
 As with braces, the person must use a retainer to keep the teeth from shifting back.3